 They are derived from European law.
 They implement European Directive 2002/58/EC, also known as ‘the e-privacy Directive’.

 PECR have been amended four times.
 The more recent changes were made in 2015, to allow emergency text alerts and to make it easier to take action for breaches of the marketing rules; and in 2016, to require anyone making a marketing call to display their number.
-This guide covers the latest version of PECR, which came into effect on 16 May 2016.
+This guide covers the latest version of PECR, which came into effect on 16 May 2016, with some updates to cover changes made by the GDPR from 25 May 2018.

 You can find a link to the full text of the original PECR - and to the exact changes made in the 2004, 2011, 2015 and 2016 amendment regulations - on the ‘what we do’ section of our website.